antronerds/r2-tutorials/docs/Using_Datasets.md

     These are called data scopes and can be selected from within R2 by the left-hand menu item 'Change Data Scope'.
     From here you can use one of the pre-set scopes.
     This is also the section where you can remove a scope that has been set.
-    An obvious reason why scopes can be convenient, is the focussed view on the available data, to restrict data to a particular subject or as a landing page for a specific publication/subject.
+    An obvious reason why scopes can be convenient, is the focused view on the available data, to restrict data to a particular subject or as a landing page for a specific publication/subject.
     Datascopes as dedicated landing pages can also be configured to expose additional functionalities and quick jumps to sections in the platform.
     Just have a look at which ones are already accessible.